sisrfeng/coc-wiki/Create-custom-source.md

       call a:cb(items)
     endfunction
     ```
-That's all you need to get a basic custom completion source works.
+That's all you need to do in order to get a basic custom completion source working.

 ## Default options of source

 The options are returned by `coc#source#{name}#init` function, available options are:

-* `shortcut`: used by menu, use source name if omitted.
+* `shortcut`: used by menu, uses source name if omitted.
-* `priority`: a number for adjust sort results completion items, should be number of 0-99, default is `1`.
+* `priority`: a number for adjusting the sort results completion items.
+It should be number between 0-99.
+The  default is `1`.
-* `filetypes`: array of filetype names this source should be triggered, available for all filetypes if ommited.
+* `filetypes`: array of filetype names this source should be triggered by.
+Available for all filetypes if ommited.
-* `firstMatch`: if not falsy, only the completion item that have first letter matched with user input would be shown.
+* `firstMatch`: if not falsy, only the completion item that has the first letter matching the user input will be shown.

-all options are optional.
+All options are optional.

-## Options for complete
+## Options for completion

 ``` typescript
   id              : number // unqiue number